-In addition, students wishing to declare Psychology as a major must have earned a minimum GPA of 2.50.
+- Students wishing to declare psychology as a major must have earned a minimum GPA of 2.50.

 - Complete the General Education Requirements for Baccalaureate Degrees.

 - All psychology majors are also required to take the exit examination, a standardized test of knowledge of psychology approved by the Department of Psychology.
 There is no minimum score required for graduation.
 This exam is taken in the UAA Testing Center, and a fee will be charged to students.

 - Complete the following major requirements with a minimum cumulative GPA of 2.00 (C):